Waste Reduction Week 2018 – What is it, and why should we care?

 In our efforts to be your One Stop Recycling Shop, Regional Recycling partners with the following product stewards.
 We accept all of the items that they are responsible for in all of our 8 recycling depots throughout BC.

 Product Stewardship is an environmental strategy for managing the impact of a particular item throughout all stages of that products‘ life cycle.
 That includes end-of- life management.

-Waste Reduction Week will focus on plastic on Thursday and has a wealth of information about plastics on their website.
+Waste Reduction Week will focus on plastic on Thursday and there is a wealth of information about plastics on the waste reduction website.

 Plastics are bad for the environment.
 They do not break down, they live forever.
 Our landfills and oceans are filled with this stuff and it is not a good thing, at all.
 We all need to be more aware of our plastic consumption and change our behavior.
 We need to reduce our use, reuse as long as humanly possible and recycle properly at the end of its use.